torosent/torosent/README.md

 # Engineering Manager README

 This document shares my core values, expectations, and management approach.
-My aim is to build a supportive, high-performing, and creative team environment where we can all accomplish meaningful work together.
+My aim is to build a supportive, high performing, and creative team environment where we can all accomplish meaningful work together.
 What I outline here is shaped by my personal values, industry research, and insights from conversations with other managers.

 ## My Key Values and Approach